River935/backend-challenge/README.md

 //to do

-[] add CreatedAt, UdatedAt, Comments in Dog schema?
+[] add CreatedAt, UdatedAt, Comments in Dog schema?.
-[] add User.js (Owners, Clients) in model and create a user schema, model
+[] add User.js (Owners, Clients) in model and create a user schema, model.